-Once again, for the eighth successive year, TD Ameritrade is number one for trading platforms and tools, thanks to desktop-based thinkorswim.
-Whether day trading, options trading, or futures trading, thinkorswim desktop is a winner.
+Once again, for the ninth consecutive year, TD Ameritrade is number one for trading platforms and tools, thanks to desktop-based thinkorswim.
+Whether you are day trading, options trading, or futures trading, thinkorswim desktop is a winner.
 And, for casual investors, TD Ameritrade’s latest platform addition, thinkorswim web, is great.

-Charting: As far as charting goes, thinkorswim is so advanced it is rivaled only by TradeStation.
-A few clicks of the mouse will have dozens of charts streaming real-time data, and even the pickiest trader will be satisfied with the 400+ technical studies available for each chart (the highest in the industry), not to mention the fact that each study can be customized using thinkscript, thinkorswim's proprietary coding language.
+thinkorswim desktop charting: As far as charting goes, thinkorswim is so advanced it is rivaled only by TradeStation.
+A few clicks of the mouse will have dozens of charts streaming real-time data.
+Even the pickiest trader will be satisfied with the 400+ technical studies available, which is the highest in the industry.
+Better yet, each study can be customized using thinkScript, thinkorswim's proprietary coding language.

-Trading tools: TD Ameritrade's thinkorswim is home to an impressive array of tools.
-These include company profiling, advanced earnings analysis, plotting FRED data, charting social sentiment, back testing and replaying historical markets tick by tick, or viewing economic and corporate calendars.
-The brokerage also enables traders to create and conduct real-time stock scans, share charts and workspace layouts, and perform advanced options analysis.
+thinkorswim desktop trading tools: TD Ameritrade's thinkorswim is home to an impressive array of tools.
+Highlights include virtual trading with fake money, performing advanced earnings analysis, plotting economic (FRED) data, charting social sentiment, backtesting with thinkOnDemand, and even replaying historical markets tick-by-tick.
+TD Ameritrade also enables traders to create and conduct real-time stock scans, share charts and workspace layouts, and perform advanced options analysis.
 The rabbit hole goes as far as any trader's imagination will take them.
 It's a dazzling offering of choices that will set your mind spinning – in a good way.

-Earnings analysis: The thinkorswim Earnings Analysis tool is my favorite for planning ahead for earnings releases and assessing each company's results afterwards.
+thinkorswim desktop Earnings Analysis: The thinkorswim Earnings Analysis tool is my favorite for planning ahead for earnings releases and assessing each company's results afterward.
 The tool plots price action and volatility before and after previous releases.
 It also pulls data from Wall Street analysts and crowd-sourced ratings from Estimize to plot EPS estimate ranges alongside actual results.
 The whole experience brings clarity with much less noise.
 It's awesome.

-TV network: The TD Ameritrade Network, TD Ameritrade's live streaming financial network, broadcasts live every day from 8:00 ET to 5:00 ET, and includes an excellent mix of market analysis as well as trader education.
-Does the TD Ameritrade Network compete head-to-head with such mainstream networks as CNBC, Fox Business, and Bloomberg?
-No. But it’s a great foundation; oh, and there isn’t an endless stream of commercials.
+TV network and video: The TD Ameritrade Network, TD Ameritrade's live streaming financial network, broadcasts live every day from 8:00 ET to 5:00 ET and includes an excellent mix of market analysis as well as trader education.
+Schwab is the only other online broker to offer live broadcasting during market hours.
+Broadcasting aside, TD Ameritrade also provides streaming TV from CNBC for the US, Europe, and Asia trading sessions.

-Market commentary: TD Ameritrade also provides written daily market commentary and analysis through The Ticker Tape.
+Market commentary: TD Ameritrade provides written daily market commentary and analysis through The Ticker Tape portal.
 Content is widespread, covering day-to-day markets as well as general finance, savings, retirement, and trader education.
-Together with The Ticker Tape, the broker publishes thinkMoney, TD Ameritrade’s quarterly print (and digital) magazine, which focuses entirely on education.
+Together with The Ticker Tape, TD Ameritrade publishes thinkMoney, a quarterly print (and digital) magazine, which focuses entirely on education.
 The bottom line is that for stock and options trading, TD Ameritrade is great.
 For long-term investing and retirement-related content, I prefer Fidelity Viewpoints and Schwab Insights.

-Two apps: With mobile, TD Ameritrade took a different approach by offering not one, but two smartphone apps: TD Ameritrade Mobile and TD Ameritrade Mobile Trader.
-TD Ameritrade Mobile is designed for casual investors, while TD Ameritrade Mobile Trader is designed for the feature-hungry active trader.
+With mobile, TD Ameritrade took a different approach by offering not one but two smartphone apps: TD Ameritrade Mobile and thinkorswim Mobile.
+TD Ameritrade Mobile is designed for casual investors.
+Meanwhile, thinkorswim Mobile is designed for the feature-hungry active trader.
+Both apps are fantastic.

 AI and tech innovation: TD Ameritrade was one of the first brokers to offer an Alexa Skill, and in August 2017, it became the first broker to integrate with Facebook Messenger, embracing the future of artificial intelligence (AI) with its own chatbot.
-The latest addition in 2018 was Apple Business Chat, which I am using more and more frequently to grab quick stock quotes.
+Next, in 2018 it integrated with Apple Business Chat, which I am using more and more frequently to grab quick stock quotes.
 Then, in 2019, TD Ameritrade for Apple CarPlay and Android Auto both rolled out.
 All in all, TD Ameritrade is the undisputed leader in mobile and can be found everywhere you are.

 Offering of Investments

 TD Ameritrade provides everything one might expect of a full-service brokerage, from stock trading to retirement guidance.
 All account types are supported.
 Also offered are both futures and forex trading.
 If there is one drawback, it is with international trading; TD Ameritrade customers can only trade US and Canadian-listed securities.